Denis Pennel

 The Power of Collective Energy at Work

-How is energy essential for recreating collectivity in the workplace?
+How is energy essential for recreating a collective in the workplace?
 34% of French employees report being in a state of professional burnout.
 Work is becoming increasingly energy-consuming and generating existential fatigue.
-Acceleration, fragmentation, and intensification of work rhythms, the rise of individualism and the quest for autonomy, the performance imperative: individuals find themselves alone in the face of physical fatigue and a growing mental load, negatively impacting their well-being at work.
-This results in a decrease in motivation (absenteeism, low morale) and engagement (silent resignation, refusal of promotion), leading directly to a decline in work performance (low productivity).
-We have reached the limits of consumerist individualism: individuals find themselves alone and can no longer rely on anyone but themselves to succeed, build their lives, and give them meaning.
-However, the only collective that endures (outside of school) is the world of business, where there is an obligation to coexist with people you did not choose: this is the basic social rule that creates society!
-Therefore, the company has a key role to play in recreating and maintaining an inspiring collective!
+Acceleration, fragmentation, and intensification of work rhythms, the rise of individualism and the quest for autonomy, the dictate of performance: individuals find themselves alone in the face of physical fatigue and a growing mental load, negatively impacting their well-being at work.
+As a consequence, there is a decrease in motivation (absenteeism, low morale) and engagement (silent resignation, refusal of promotion) leading directly to a decline in work performance (low productivity).
+We have reached the limits of consumerist individualism: individuals find themselves alone with themselves and can no longer rely on anyone but themselves to succeed, build their lives, and give it meaning.
+However, the only collective that endures (outside of school) is the world of business where there is an obligation to coexist with people you did not choose: this is the basic social rule, the one that creates society!
+The company therefore has a key role to play in recreating and maintaining an inspiring collective!
 The solution: boost energy at work!
-Energy is what brings us together and allows us to recreate collectivity in an increasingly individualistic work world.
+Energy is what brings us together and allows us to recreate a collective in an increasingly individualistic work world.
 That is why it is essential to cultivate and spread it around us to promote well-being within the professional world.
-Energy stimulates motivation (training effect), fosters engagement (by developing a sense of belonging, "I want to be part of this"), generates pleasure in working together ("I am part of a moving team"), facilitating openness to others (vitality that spreads around) ultimately increasing performance!
+Energy stimulates motivation (training effect), fosters engagement (by developing a sense of belonging, "I want to be part of it"), generates pleasure in working together ("I am part of a moving team"), facilitating openness to others (vitality that spreads around) ultimately increasing performance!

 Employers-Employees: The Great Divergence?

-The talk covers the following points: ● Information on the evolution of individuals' roles and expectations regarding work: individualization, work-life balance, quest for meaning, thirst for autonomy, desire for control over content and working conditions, aspiration for well-being. ● Reflections on the consequences of these new aspirations and the changes in the labor market (demographic aging, consumerization of work, job polarization, etc.): how do they disrupt or hinder the development of my activities?
+The conference covers the following points: ● Information on the evolution of individuals' place and expectations regarding work: individualization, work-life balance, quest for meaning, thirst for autonomy, desire for control over content and working conditions, aspiration for well-being ● Reflections on the consequences of these new aspirations and the changes in the labor market (demographic aging, consumerization of work, job polarization, etc.): how do they disrupt or hinder the development of my activities?
 How can I adapt to support the growth of my company?
-What role for management? ● Discussions on the best way to recruit and access sought-after talents: how to optimize my recruitment channels, what are the best practices to implement, how to make the best use of digital tools? ● Identification of practices and tools to promote engagement and motivation of existing teams: What are the motivational levers?
+What role for management? ● Discussions on the best way to recruit and access sought-after talents: how to optimize my recruitment channels, what are the best practices to implement, how to make the best use of digital tools? ● Identification of practices and tools to promote engagement and motivation of existing teams: What are the motivation levers?
 What are the key factors for retention?
-How to re-energize your teams?
+How to reboost the energy of my teams?

 The Consumer's Paradise Has Become the Worker’s Hell